H2020-InFuse/cdff_dev/examples/morocco/doc/README.md

-The following image illustrates the frames involved in computing the GPS position in the local coordinate system. `dgps0` represents the start position of the robot in the global GPS coordinate system. the rotation of the robot (frame `body0`) at the beginning in this global coordinate system is measured with the IMU that is attached to `body0`.
+The following image illustrates the frames involved in computing the GPS position in the local coordinate system. `dgps0` represents the start position of the robot in the global GPS coordinate system. the rotation of the robot (frame `origin`) at the beginning in this global coordinate system is measured with the IMU that is attached to `origin`.
 On the other side we can see the current position of the robot `body` with respect to the start pose `odometry` computed by the odometry of the SherpaTT.
-If GPS and odometry where perfect, `body0` and `odometry` would represent exactly the same frame.
+If GPS and odometry where perfect, `origin` and `odometry` would represent exactly the same frame.
-However, we can compare the estimated paths of DGPS and odometry by assuming that `body0` and `odometry` are identical and plotting both paths in the same frame.
+However, we can compare the estimated paths of DGPS and odometry by assuming that `origin` and `odometry` are identical and plotting both paths in the same frame.

 ![DGPS](gps.png)